 Environmentalists are also up in arms about contests of predator hunting and calling, which are particularly popular in the western United States.
 While the old excuse about doing the ranchers a favor may have helped predator hunters get by before, the activity becomes particularly abhorrent to animal rights activists when it's done purely for sport or for money.

-For more on hunting, see the links on the next page.
+For more on hunting, see the links below.